“Because in the end, you won’t remember the time you spent working in the office or mowing your lawn. Climb that goddamn mountain.” (Jack Kerouac)

 –Like is often the case in Europe, we often had to pay to go to the bathroom.
 Except for at the hotels we stayed at you, we often had to pay to use the “WC” (which stands for waste control).
 The cost was usually around $1US per person and the restrooms were remarkably clean.

 –Iceland is expensive.
 Very expensive.
 To give you an idea of the level of expensiveness I’m talking about: A beer was about $12US.
 A hamburger and fries costs about $18-21USD.
+(Contrast this to our Camino de Santiago pilgrimage trip last summer.
+In a cafe in the countryside in northern Spain, Jerry and I had fresh octopus and cold beers, and the boys had sandwiches and chips and soda pops, all for $21USD total.)
 Even though we budgeted as best we could for the trip, and we were as frugal as we could be, we’ll be pinching pennies for some time as a result of our trip to Iceland.
 I think it’s expensive because it’s so remote and due in large part to the growing number of tourists that visit and must be provided for.
 (It’s a good thing our Iceland experience was priceless since the experience did not come cheap.)

 –Speaking of money, every time we travel to another country we are reminded of our own excess.
 We talked about this as a family while in the airport waiting to return to the U.S., and everyone in our family agreed about this.
 Houses are smaller than what we’re used to in the United States, food and beverage portions are smaller, etc. There is just less excess.